cocos/cocos-docs/en/getting-started/first-game/index.md

 }
 ```

 Great!
-You have completed the core of this game - character control.
+You have completed the core code of this game - character control.

-If you still find this explanation a bit difficult, please let us know by clicking on [Get help and support](../support.md) and let us know.
+If you still find this explanation a bit difficult, please let us know by clicking on [Get help and support](../support.md).

 #### Complete PlayerController

-We already have the complete PlayerController code, so we just need to hook it up to a node to make it work.
+We already have the complete PlayerController code, so we just need to attach it to a node to make it work.

 If you still find it difficult, try copying and pasting the following code into the PlayerController.ts file in your project.